daytonaio/content/definitions/20240819_definition_devtools.md

 ---
-title: 'DevTools'
+title: "DevTools"
 description:
-  'DevTools, short for Developer Tools, encompasses a range of software utilities and services designed to assist developers in creating, testing, debugging, and optimizing applications and environments.
-They include, but are not limited to, code editors, integrated development environments (IDEs), debuggers, performance profiling tools, version control systems, continuous integration/continuous deployment (CI/CD) pipelines, and containerization tools like Docker.'
+  "DevTools, short for Developer Tools, encompasses a range of software utilities and services designed to assist developers in creating, testing, debugging, and optimizing applications and environments.
+They include, but are not limited to, code editors, integrated development environments (IDEs), debuggers, performance profiling tools, version control systems, continuous integration/continuous deployment (CI/CD) pipelines, and containerization tools like Docker."
 ---

 # DevTools